 WolfMame v0.184 is released.
 WolfMAME is a build which is optomised for MARP - MAME Action Replay Page, where literally thousands of MAME fans play, save and upload highscore attempts.
 WolfMAME does not allow the player to pause games, use cheats, change DIP switches etc to gain an unfair advantage.

 MapleSeed v22.214.171.124 is released.
 MapleSeed Edge is a small set of applications created specifically for Cemu, an experimental Wii U emulator.

 Dolphin Git 5.0-3156 is compiled.
 This is the trunk of Dolphin Project.
 Dolphin is the first Gamecube emulator able to run commercial games!
 Dolphin is a Gamecube, Wii and Triforce (the arcade machine based on the Gamecube) emulator which supports many extra features and abilities not present on the original consoles.
 It has a partial Wii support and plays most Gamecube games.

 HBMAME v0.184 is released.
 HBMAME (HomeBrew MAME) is a derivate of MAME, and contains various hacks and homebrews that are not included in MAME.
 It is based on the latest MAME source from SVN at the time of release.

-MAME SVN r29690 is compiled.
+MAME v0.184 is released.
 MAME stands for Multiple Arcade Machine Emulator.
 When used in conjunction with images of the original arcade game's ROM and disk data, MAME attempts to reproduce that game as faithfully as possible on a more modern general-purpose computer.
 MAME can currently emulate several thousand different classic arcade video games from the late 1970s through the modern era.